Zendesk logs your Derby customer's complaint, but cannot pull the serial, drawing and concession history

 Exactly what you get

 You get a helpdesk where every ticket arrives with the part's serial, drawing revision, heat-lot and concession history already attached, related tickets linked across a batch, and returns handled in the same system.
 Engineering diagnoses from context, and batch-wide faults surface early.
-It pulls part context from your ERP and traceability spine, shares data with your inventory management system for returns, and feeds fault patterns into business intelligence dashboards.
+It pulls part context from your ERP and traceability spine, shares data with your inventory management system for returns, and feeds fault patterns into business intelligence (BI) dashboards.

 How to choose a developer in Derby